 Reminding and recalling her youth time, she says that she was not so when she was in their stage.
-Instead she used to be huddled in her school coats, and there also used to be satchel that kept hanging lop-sided on her shoulder.
+Instead, she used to be huddled in her school coats, and there also used to be a satchel that kept hanging lop-sided on her shoulder.

 With the descriptions of her own days, she may also be trying to remember those days that she misses after having seen the youths of today.
 However, let me tell you here most of the aged persons are normally found to dislike the youthfulness of today’s youths.
 And if said in other words, it can be said that they may even feel jealous of their ways of living a life.

-In these lines of the poem, the poet talks about how today’s youth react to the world out there.
+In these lines of ‘The Young Ones, the poet talks about how today’s youth react to the world out there.
 She says that the days are passé when there used to be prolonged discussion, today; there is no such thing to talk.
 Youths of today enjoy their adolescence, without worrying about others.

-They don’t want to waste their times in useless talks; instead, they want live every moment of their lives to the fullest.
-There is no talk of ‘awkward ages’ in their discussion, there is no talk of failures in their discussion rather they talk about the achievements, the styles, fashions and the hottest in the industry.
+They don’t want to waste their time in useless talks; instead, they want to live every moment of their lives to the fullest.
+There is no talk of ‘awkward ages’ in their discussion, there is no talk of failures in their discussion rather they talk about the achievements, the styles, fashions, and the hottest in the industry.

 This is the stanza that gives a very different picture of today’s youths.
 Where in previous stanzas, the poet was speaking of the youthfulness of today’s youths, in the above lines; she pictures them as inexperienced and old-fashioned.